apache/npanday/README.txt

+Disclaimer:
+Apache NMaven is undergoing incubation at the ASF.

 Prerequisites
 * csc.exe must be available on your PATH.
 Usually it can be found in C:\WINDOWS\Microsoft.NET\Framework\[version]
 * NUnit must be installed or otherwise configured, see http://incubator.apache.org/nmaven/getting-started.html